-On the evening of September 21, 2005, our board of directors met to consider the sale of its Safety Components shares.
-Zapata management and its counsel reviewed the two proposals that had been received.
-Zapata directors reviewed and discussed the proposals, Safety Components financial performance, condition and prospects, the Safety Components sale process, Safety Components historical stock prices and limited trading volume, the current status of and trends in the automotive parts suppliers' industry, the accounting and tax consequences of the proposed transaction and other relevant information.
-The Zapata board of directors authorized Zapata's officers to conclude a sale of its Safety Components shares on favorable terms, subject to a minimum price, Safety Components waiving the standstill provisions under its confidentiality agreements and Zapata stockholder approval.
+On the evening of September 21, 2005, Zapata's board of directors met to consider the sale of the Safety Components shares held by Zapata.
+Zapata management and counsel reviewed the two proposals that had been received.
+Zapata directors reviewed and discussed the proposals, Safety Components' financial performance, condition and prospects, Safety Components' efforts to find a buyer for itself, Safety Components' historical stock prices and limited trading volume, the current status of and trends in the automotive parts suppliers' industry, the accounting and tax consequences of the proposed transaction and other relevant information.
+The Zapata board of directors authorized Zapata's officers to conclude a sale of its Safety Components shares on favorable terms, subject to a minimum price of \$11.25 per share, Safety Components waiving the standstill provisions under its confidentiality agreements and Zapata stockholder approval.
+In approving the sale on these terms, our board of directors considered a number of favorable factors supporting the sale as well as negative factors militating against the sale.
+See "The Proposed Sale of Safety Components Shares -- Reasons for the Sale."
+Zapata decided to accept the W.L.
+Ross & Co., offer over the other offer primarily because of the higher price and it required fewer conditions to closing.

-On September 22, 2005, Safety Component's board of directors established a new special committee to evaluate whether or not to waive the standstill provisions under its confidentiality agreement with W.L.
+Safety Components has reported that on September 22, 2005, Safety Component's board of directors established a new special committee to evaluate whether or not to waive the standstill provisions under its confidentiality agreement with W.L.
 Ross.
-The Safety Components' board of directors appointed Dr. Tessoni to the committee.
-The special committee reviewed the proposed transaction and the potential impact on Safety Components, including a direct inquiry of Mr. Ross as to his intentions with respect to the control and management of Safety Components, the special committee determined in its business judgment that the acquisition by the $\mbox{WLR}$ Recovery Funds of the Safety Components shares held by Zapata would provide Safety Components with an opportunity for improvement to its strategic business plan and focus and continued access by the Safety Components minority stockholders to the public equity markets.
-As such, in the judgment of the special committee, the sale by Zapata of its Safety Components shares would be in the best interests of Safety Components and its minority stockholders.
-Accordingly, the special committee authorized and directed Safety Components to waive the standstill provisions applicable to the WLR Recovery Funds in order to permit Zapata's sale to proceed.
+The Safety Components' board of directors appointed Dr. Tessoni to this committee.
+The Safety Components special committee reviewed the proposed transaction and the potential impact on Safety Components, including a direct inquiry of Mr. Ross as to his intentions with respect to the control and management of Safety Components.
+The Safety Components special committee determined in its business judgment that the acquisition by the WLR Recovery Funds of the Safety Components shares held by Zapata would provide Safety Components with an opportunity for improvement to its strategic business plan and focus and continued access by the Safety Components minority stockholders to the public equity markets.
+As such, in the judgment of the Safety Components special committee, the sale by Zapata of its Safety Components shares would be in the best interests of Safety Components and its minority stockholders.
+Accordingly, the Safety Components special committee authorized and directed Safety Components to waive the standstill provisions applicable to the WLR Recovery Funds in order to permit Zapata's sale of its Safety Components shares to proceed.